Podcastindex-org/podcast-namespace/transcripts/transcripts.md

 ## Transcript File Format Details

 This is the initial spec for the podcast transcript format.
 There are four possible formats detailed below.

+* Some transcript implementations are done in-browser.
+[CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) are required to make these files available from other websites.
+[A CORS tester is available here](https://cors-test.codehappy.dev/), to ensure that transcripts are available within browser-based players.

 <br><br>